jbloomlab/neutcurve/docs/rachelstyle2019_example.rst

 (*sheet_mapping*).
 Therefore, the dictionary for each experiment can be directly passed to :func:`neutcurve.parse_excel.parseRachelStyle2019` as `**kwargs`.

+Note how to illustrate the *excluded_dilutions* option, we have excluded two columns from serum *HC060106*.
+In the plots below, you can see how the data points for those columns will be missing.

 We also need to specify the output directory where the results are
 written: